 My Approach to Helping

-I have been a counselor and therapist for 35+ years, with a Ph.D. degree in clinical psychology, and I am the co-founder of Footprint New Jersey LLC counseling center in Jersey City.
+I have been a Dr. of psychology and psychotherapist all my adult life (35+ years) and that is the basis upon which I offer these services to you.
+I am also the co-founder of Footprint New Jersey LLC counseling center in Jersey City (www.footprintnj.com)

 We are living in the age of anxiety.
 We experience joy and creativity one day and next confusion, despair, and self-defeat chasing fun, escaping, avoiding, procrastinating, feeling stuck and blocked.
 When the balance is upset, resulting in unhappiness and experiencing strong inner tension and conflict, confusion and doubts--I can help.